solita/solita.github.com/_posts/2018-05-07-A-Machine-Learning-Example-For-Business.md

 For testing and training, the data has to be split in two parts: Training data and testing data.
 Let's use a rule of thumb and take 70% of rows for training and 30% for testing.
 Note, that all the data is historical and thus the actual outcome for all records are known.

 First 14 rows (70%) are for model training.

 ![Training data](/img/a-machine-learning-example-for-business/machine-learning-example-training-data.png)

 In the <b>training phase</b> the selected algorithm produces a <i>model</i>.
-A model isn't very specific term, as it can be for example:
+Depending on the selected method, the model could be for example:
-* Another algorithm.
+* An algorithm.
 * A formula such as <i>2x+y+3z-1</i>.
 * A lookup table.
+* A decision tree.
 * Any other kind of data structure.
-* A decision tree.

 The important thing is, that the produced <i>model</i> should be something that you can use to make predictions in the <b>testing phase</b>.
 The situation is very fruitful, as now you can make a prediction for each record in testing data with the model, but you can also see, what was the actual outcome for that observation.